nayan32biswas/mongodb-odm/README.md

         )
 ```

-- To create indexes in database diclare [IndexModel](https://pymongo.readthedocs.io/en/stable/tutorial.html#indexing) and assign in indexes array in Config class. **IndexModel** module that are directly imported from **pymongo**.
+- To create indexes in database declare [IndexModel](https://pymongo.readthedocs.io/en/stable/tutorial.html#indexing) and assign in indexes array in Config class. **IndexModel** module that are directly imported from **pymongo**.
 - Call `apply_indexes` function from your CLI.
 You can use [Typer](https://typer.tiangolo.com/) to implement CLI.